-Riley received Identity Theft 911 services through her insurance carrier.
+Riley received IDT911 services through her insurance carrier.
 Mark Fullbright, a senior fraud investigator, took her case.

 “The bank missed all the red flags,” he said.
 “The transfer was extremely unusual: It was a large dollar amount and the customer had never sent money overseas before.”

 Smaller financial institutions usually have smaller fraud departments, making them more susceptible to wire fraud, he said.
 But banks of any size are still responsible for where the money goes.
 Under the USA Patriot Act, international wire transfers are subject to intense scrutiny, and banks are required to follow a series of steps to verify a customer’s identification.

 “Banks don’t have options when it comes to these regulations,” Fullbright said.
 “If they don’t adhere to the rules, they can be sanctioned and fined.”

 Fullbright immediately helped Riley file a police report and placed an extended fraud alert on Riley’s credit report.
 An alert lets potential creditors know that you may be, or are at risk of being, an identity theft victim.
 An extended alert lasts for seven years.

 Fullbright also helped Riley with a lot of red tape.
 He wrote and sent letters to a number of institutions, including the FBI, Secret Service, Federal Deposit Insurance Corporation and Better Business Bureau.
 He also coordinated communication with law enforcement and the bank involved.

 Though consumers can’t prevent wire transfer fraud, they can protect their accounts by following these steps: